joycastcant/CMSC-190/Readings/Week1.md

 6. Multi-scale Approach
 7. Patchwork Approach

 On the base level, a feature is matched in consecutive images to _"continue the object"_.
 Although there are numerous mentioned approaches, all of these only tackle a controlled setup.
 These, by themselves, does not apply to outdoor and/or moving objects.
 I have not read specific sources for each of the approaches yet, so I do not have a big idea out of them at the moment.
+For now, I am interested in combining approaches 1, 4, 5 and 7, if possible.